ETSU Project ECHO

 East Tennessee State University has been actively engaged on the opioid epidemic since 2012, when a highly interprofessional team was established to create the ETSU Prescription Drug Abuse Working Group.
 ETSU has continued to develop collaborative relationships to address Opioid Use Disorder, including the 50/50 partnership between ETSU Research Foundation and Ballad Health, the region’s largest health system to form the Overmountain Recovery Center, which provides treatment services for Opioid Use Disorder since 2016.

-Affiliations continue to expand as ETSU Department of Family Medicine has teamed up with the TennCare MCOs to bring tele-education to Tennessee via Project ECHO focusing on office based Medication Assisted Treatment and the prescribing of Buprenorphine containing products.
+Affiliations continue to expand as ETSU Department of Family Medicine has teamed up with the TennCare MCOs to bring tele-education to Tennessee via Project ECHO focusing on providing learning around addiction/substance use disorders and the management of this complex set of diagnosis, including co-occurring diagnoses.
 We will provide you with one of the most enjoyable methods of learning evidence based treatment protocols and approaches to providing care to those in our community with Opioid Use Disorder.
 Our goal is to share the medical knowledge and competence needed to increase access to quality care for those with OUD.

 - ETSU Pediatric/Niswonger Children’s Hospital Project ECHO